 Ceramic Metal Halide (CMH) lights seem like MH, but it works quite differently and more effectively.

 CMH has a much wider light spectrum than MH and HPS.
-And it has better life span than the two.
+And it has better a life-span than the two.

 LED (Light Emitting Diode)